junxit/us-congress-bills-112/metadata.md

 - 2011-08-01 — Introduced in House
 - 2011-08-01 — Introduced in House
 - 2011-08-01 — Referred to the House Committee on Natural Resources.
+- 2011-08-04 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2011-12-02 — Subcommittee Hearings Held.
+- 2012-02-29 — Committee Consideration and Mark-up Session Held.
+- 2012-02-29 — Ordered to be Reported (Amended) by Voice Vote.
+- 2012-02-29 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-05-10 — Placed on the Union Calendar, Calendar No. 332.
+- 2012-05-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-474.
+- 2012-05-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-474.